cloverdx/cloverdx-server-docker/README.md

 # Monitoring

 The docker container exposes ports by default for JMX monitoring via tools such as [VisualVM](https://visualvm.github.io/).
-The JMX monitoring tools are useful to analyse threads, memory usage, classloaders etc.
+The JMX monitoring tools are useful to analyse threads, memory usage, classloaders, etc.

 Exported JMX ports:

 * ``8686`` - JMX monitoring of Server Core and Tomcat, use to monitor and analyse behavior of the core parts of server, i.e. scheduling, listeners, web UI, etc.
-* ``8687`` - JMX monitoring of Worker, use to monitor and analyse behavior of jobs, jobflows etc.
+* ``8687`` - JMX monitoring of Worker, use to monitor and analyse behavior of jobs, jobflows, etc.

 ---